Israeli military claims brother of man who attacked Michigan synagogue was Hezbollah commander

 He started firing his gun through the windshield, exchanging fire with an armed security guard.
 Ghazali fatally shot himself after he got stuck in his vehicle and the engine caught fire, said Jennifer Runyan, the special agent in charge of the FBI’s Detroit field office.
 No staffers or children inside the synagogue were hurt, likely due to beefed up security in recent months.

-The FBI, which is leading the investigation, described the attack on one of the nation's largest Reform synagogues as an act of violence targeting the Jewish community, but said that they didn't have enough evidence yet to call it an act of terror.
+The FBI, which is leading the investigation, described the attack on one of the nation’s largest Reform synagogues as an act of violence targeting the Jewish community.
+But the agency said it didn’t have enough evidence yet to call it an act of terror.

 Ghazali came to the U.S. in 2011 on an immediate relative visa as the spouse of a U.S. citizen and was granted U.S. citizenship in 2016, according to the Department of Homeland Security.